GunioRobot/athenry/docs/quickstart/index.markdown

     $ athenry shell

-Is one of Athenry's most powerful features.
+The shell command is one of Athenry's most powerful features.
 This will allow you to run each step of building a stage from an irb like shell.
 This makes going back and copying newer configs or debugging an issue painless.

     $ athenry shell

     Type help for a list of commands:
     >>
     help
     Athenry Shell Help:
     ===================
     * help
     * quit

     Setup:
     ---------------